Bereavement - Important information for bereaved family and friends

 If the Coroner holds an inquest

-The Coroner may issue an interim death certificate to register the death and facilitate funeral arrangements.
-Once the inquest has concluded, you will receive the final death certificate from the Registrar.
-Please do not worry, you will be supported and guided through the process.
+After the inquest has concluded, you will receive the final death certificate from the Registrar.
+Please do not worry; you will be supported and guided through the process.

 Bolton, Salford, Wigan and Leigh